transkatgirl/Tapestry-Loom/README.md

 ### Building

-- Clone this repo.
+1. Clone this repo.
-- Make sure your NodeJS is at least v16 (`node --version`).
-- `npm i` or `yarn` to install dependencies.
+2. Run `npm install` to install dependencies.
-- `npm run dev` to start compilation in watch mode, or `npm run build` to build a release copy.
+3. Run `npm run build` to build a release copy.

 ### Installation